PDF(849.3 KB) View with Adobe Reader on a variety of devices

 Step 10.
 Select the Device Name and check the Features based on your scenario.

 Step 11.
 Select Start Backup and operation is displayed in progress.

 Step 12.
 When the manual backup is completed, the completion message is displayed.

 Step 13.
 To estimate the size of backup tar file that SFTP device uses, select Estimate Size.

 Step 14.
 Estimate size is displayed as shown in the image

 Note: Estimate Size function is calculated based on previous successful backups and can vary in case configuration has been changed since the last backup.

 Step 15.
-In order to check the Status of the Backup while a backup runs, navigate to Backup > Backup Status as shown in the image.
+To check the Status of the Backup while a backup runs, navigate to Backup > Backup Status.

 Step 16.
-In order to consult the backup procedures performed in the system, navigate to Backup > History as shown in the image.
+To consult the backup procedures performed in the system, navigate to Backup > History.

 DRS restores mainly drfDevice.xml and drfSchedule.xml files.
 However, when a system data restoration is performed, you can choose which nodes in the cluster require to get restored.